 The IiV standards has been active since 1995.
 It has recently been reviewed and refreshed with the updated standard launched in March 2021.
 For more information visit www.investinginvolunteers.co.uk or visit our Investing in Volunteers page for details about IiV in Wales.

-The real Living Wage is the only UK wage rate that is voluntarily paid by businesses who believe their staff deserve a fair day’s pay for a hard day’s work.
-Living Wage employers pay the real Living Wage which is higher than the government minimum – they also make sure all their employees in London receive the London Living Wage.
+The real Living Wage is the UK wage rate that is voluntarily paid by businesses who believe their staff deserve a fair day’s pay for a hard day’s work.
+Living Wage rates for the UK and London are higher than the government minimum and are independently calculated based on what people need to get by.

-More information about Living Wage can be found on the Living Wage website
+More information about the Living Wage and how to become an accredited Living Wage Employer can be found on the Living Wage website.

 More information about can be found on the Cyber Essentials website.